rambethina/java/pages/mydoc/mydoc_week_nine.md

 * [Packages](https://www.w3schools.com/java/java_packages.asp)

-## Programming an OOP system
+## Programming an OOP system - Reference implementation

 * For our final project we will work on creating an eCommerce system.
-During this class will one module in our eCommerce Application.
+During this class we will implement one module in our eCommerce Application.

 Inventory module should satisfy the following
 * Store items in our inventory.
+(In reference it is hardcoded in `com.inventory.Inventory`, initializeInventory() method, later you will read from a file instead. )
 * Display items in our inventory.
 * Total cost of our inventory.
 * Search based on ISBN Number.